-Currently, we offer a shared-schooling model where three days per week, learners may meet together in community and use the other two days to learn in the comfort of their home.
-Younger students will need a parent to direct their learning while at home while older students can be self-directed.
-Independent work on core skills and project-based learning quests can take place at home because of the accountability within the Journey Acadeny systems we use in the learning studios on community days.
+Currently, we offer a shared-schooling model where three days per week (Monday, Tuesday, and Wednesday from 8:30 – 3:15) learners meet together in community and use the other two days to self-govern and learn in the comfort of their home.
+Younger students may need a parent to oversee their learning while at home while older students can be self-directed.
+Independent work on core skills and project-based learning quests can take place at home because of the accountability within the Journey Academy systems we use in the learning studios on community days and as a result of the challenges issued each week.
+The parent does not need to teach any content on the home days, nor purchase any additional curriculum as all aspects of their learning are included.

-Our school year is divided into 7 learning sessions which all culminate with an Exhibition Night for friends and family to come celebrate the learning progress from that session.
-We also kick off each school year with a family camping trip and end each year with a student-led Discovery Trip that coordinates with one of the learning projects from the year.
+Our school year is divided into 6 learning sessions, each one culminating with an Exhibition Night for friends and family to come celebrate the learning progress from that session.
 We run from September to May each school year.

 While there will be work that needs to be completed on days Heroes are at home, we believe it is important that students do not have any evening or weekend homework.
 We believe that children need time to play, relax, and be with family and friends, and are committed to ensuring plenty of learning during studio hours so that time outside the studio can be free for other important pursuits.
 We also believe family time is sacred and those relationships need to be nurtured on evenings and weekends without the distraction and conflict that homework can bring.